-SWTJC defines "Excessive Absences" as a student's number of absences having exceeded the equivalent of two weeks of class meetings in a course; specifically: (a) six absences from a class that meets three times per week (typical MWF schedule), (b) four absences from a class that meets two times per week (typical TTH schedule) and, (c) two absences from a class that meets once per week (typical evening course).
+SWTJC defines "Excessive Absences" as a student's number of absences having exceeded the equivalent of two weeks of class meetings in a 16-week course; specifically: (a) six absences from a class that meets three times per week (typical MWF schedule), (b) four absences from a class that meets two times per week (typical TTH schedule) and, (c) two absences from a class that meets once per week (typical evening course).
+SWTJC defines "Excessive Absences" in a 6-week or 8-week course as (a) the entire first week of class, and/or (b) two absences.
 Attendance counting begins on the official first day of class.
-When a student reaches the "Excessive Absence" threshold, the instructor may report the student to the Vice President of Academic Affairs.
+When a student reaches the "Excessive Absence" threshold, the instructor may report the student to the Vice President of

+Academic Affairs.
 For attendance reporting purposes for online classes, "attendance" is defined as a student's having logged on and completed a reviewable/gradable activity.
+For hybrid courses, the absences for the in-person meetings and the online portion of the courses will be added together and will follow the guidelines above.